 There’s this little area of our kitchen that I’m going to tell you about.
-I could show you a picture, but it’s just too gruesome and would probably traumatize my entire readership.
-So I’ll have to describe it for you, because I’m sure your own kitchen is spotless and you’ve never even thought of the possibility of this remotely existing in your house.
+I could show you a picture, but it’s just too gruesome and would probably traumatize you.
+So I’ll describe it because I’m sure your own kitchen is spotless and you’ve never even thought of the possibility of this remotely existing in your house.

 It’s the space between the stovetop and the counter.
 On both sides of the stove, there is this little bitty crack, just a millimeter or two wide.
 You know the spot?